 Teachers, saints, sages, and yogis throughout time have urged us to live simple lives that are divine, reverent, gracious, and absolute.
 But I often contemplate: How do we do this today?

 Yogic scriptures tell us that “even the gods long for this body, so through this body of yours, think of rendering service unto God.”
 Okay, so there’s one answer: To live a divine life, be of service.
 But, sometimes, the body is in discomfort, stress, pain, or illness.
 So, how are we to be of service?

 Today’s world offers plenty of complicated challenges to our reverence and ability to serve — habits of busy-ness and consumption.
 Yoga always gives us the wisdom of being.
 Sit and be.
 Sitting and being involves contemplating our oneness.
-Guru Nanak and Yogi Bhajan taught us about oneness consciousness.
-They remind us that if we keep awareness focused on the One Light that is the same within every being, we can reach reverence, and this is a way to be of service.
-Yogi Bhajan said:
+Guru Nanak taught us about oneness consciousness.
+If we keep awareness focused on the One Light that is the same within every being, we can reach reverence, and this is a way to be of service.

 Our addiction to all of our identities has gotten so layered and sophisticated that we are entangled in and charmed by this mind game.
 If we are so entangled, why not play around?
 Try on these identities, too: I am the breath of God.
 I am the thoughts of God.
 I am the primal stillness within all beings.
 I am oneness consciousness.
 I am the connecting thread that holds this Creation together.
 These identities deserve our reverence.